ECAllen/debatehub/MVA.md

 most people overestimate how hard it is to get someone to subscribe but underestimate how easy it is to get someone to buy product

+### Funnel

+subscribe -> choose one of three pdfs -> coming soon Patreon

+three pdfs:
+	Long term trends and threats to freedom
+	2017 year preview
+	???
+Future of discourse and trends in the electorate

 ### Avatar

 Avatar - The one perfect client